crytic/slither/README.md

 4 | `inheritance` | the inheritance relation between contracts
 5 | `inheritance-graph` | the inheritance graph
 6 | `slithir` | the slithIR
-7 | `vars-and-auth` | the state variables written and the authorization of the functions
+7 | `vars-and-auth` |  state variables written and the authorization of the functions

 ## How to install